HamsaWahed/Simple_RAG_Demo/README.md

 ## 🧠 Next Steps
 After building the basic system, you can experiment with:

-* Adding real vector databases like Qdrant or Pinecone.
+* Adding real vector databases like **Qdrant** or **Pinecone**.

-* Using Hybrid RAG by combining keyword search + semantic search.
+* Using **Hybrid RAG** by combining keyword search + semantic search.

-* Implementing Hierarchical RAG for more structured documents.
+* Implementing **Hierarchical RAG** for more structured documents.

-* Expanding to multilingual RAG with appropriate models
+* Expanding to **multilingual RAG** with appropriate models

 ## 🚀 Summary
 This guide demonstrated how to build a simple RAG system using:

-Embeddings for semantic understanding
+* Embeddings for semantic understanding

-In-memory vector database
+* In-memory vector database

-A language model to generate rich responses
+* A language model to generate rich responses

-With just a few components, you can create a system that makes your LLMs more accurate, reliable, and context-aware. 🔍🤖
+* With just a few components, you can create a system that makes your LLMs more accurate, reliable, and context-aware. 🔍🤖